modrinth/docs/docs/getting-started.md

 ## Getting a working testing environment

-This documentation doesn't provide a way to easily test our api (yet).
+This documentation doesn't provide a way to easily test our API (yet).
 In order to facilitate testing we recommend the following API testing tools:

 - [ReqBIN](https://reqbin.com/), an online REST API testing tool.